Back to overview

 Commercial property (or real estate) lawyers act for a variety of domestic and international clients – including investors and developers, governments, landowners and public sector bodies – on a wide range of transactions, involving everything from offices to greenfield and retail developments, infrastructure projects and the management of shopping malls.
 The work itself focuses on the sale, purchase and lease of land; development; investment; and leasehold management.
 This touches on a range of other legal disciplines, including planning, environmental, construction, litigation and tax law.
 Property may also be a key component of other projects, including mergers and acquisitions, property finance and commercial projects.
 It crosses most sectors: investment, banking, insolvency, education, hotels, health, transport, agriculture, charities and private wealth.

-Describing her journey into commercial real estate, Mills & Reeve associate Chloe Gibson laughs, explaining that “I was in the minority at university because I really enjoyed land law!
+Describing her journey into commercial real estate, Mills & Reeve senior associate Chloe Gibson laughs, explaining that “I was in the minority at university because I really enjoyed land law!
 I knew I wanted to do a real estate seat during my training contract, and it came at a really good time – it was my third seat, so the beginner nerves had subsided and I had started building up my confidence.”
 It’s this confidence that has continued growing throughout Chloe’s career as her experience in the sector has developed, meaning that while her expertise primarily lies in landlord/tenant work and asset management, she has been increasingly involved in acquisition and disposal work, with a particular focus on the life sciences sector.

 Detailing her role as a commercial real estate lawyer, Chloe says some of her day-to-day tasks include “liaising with managing agents about tenant requests or client issues and suggesting practical solutions, as well as reviewing heads of terms and identifying points that need clarifying before the transaction can progress”.
 Like all lawyers, a lot of Chloe’s time is focussed on drafting legal documents such as leases, asset management licences and tenant concessions.
 When dealing with an acquisition case, Chloe says “due diligence is always a vital component – it involves reviewing title and property searches, identifying what the main issues are in the context of a particular transaction and then drafting a report for the client to consider and refer back to in future if needed.”